 - Our efforts to discover, develop and commercialize our product candidates may not succeed.
 Clinical drug development is lengthy, expensive and often unsuccessful.
 Results of early studies and trials are often not predictive of later trial results.
-Failure can occur at any time. - The COVID-19 pandemic has lengthened the time it takes to initiate and advance some of our clinical trials. - Vendors perform many of the activities necessary to carry out our clinical trials, including drug product distribution, trial management and oversight and data collection and analysis.
-Failure of these vendors to perform their duties or meet expected timelines may prevent or delay approval of our product candidates. - We may be unable to obtain or maintain regulatory approvals for our product or product candidates, which would prevent us from commercializing our product candidates. - Our products and product candidates may cause undesirable side effects that halt their clinical development, prevent their regulatory approval, limit their commercial potential or cause us significant liability.
+Failure can occur at any time.
+Even if we deem that our product candidates' clinical trial results demonstrate safety and efficacy, regulatory authorities may not agree.
+Failure to obtain or maintain regulatory approvals for our product candidates would prevent us from commercializing them. - Vendors perform many of the activities necessary to carry out our clinical trials, including drug product distribution, trial management and oversight and data collection and analysis.
+Failure of these vendors to perform their duties or meet expected timelines may prevent or delay approval of our product candidates.